 In 2018, G2O relocated to Exeter Street to a 17,000-square foot space designed to optimize the guest’s experience with brand new, unparalleled services and amenities in a state-of-the art space.

 At G2O Spa & Salon, water is acknowledged as a life force that sustains, rejuvenates and cleanses.
 Water, of course, is a common denominator for us all, making up 80% of the human body.

 With shimmering glass tiles, white lacquered finishes and sparkling chrome accents, G2O offers a refreshing, whole body and mind experience designed to complement the contemporary urban lifestyle.
-Utilizing a crisp blue and white color palette, the tone throughout the building’s five floors is fresh and modern.
+The tone throughout the building’s three floors is both fresh and modern.

 It has always been extremely important to G2O that the facilities are created and constructed with sustainability in mind.
 From non-toxic paints, adhesives and glues, closed foam insulation with a high R value, high efficiency hot water heaters and washers and dryers, as well as low energy consumption LED lights, the Exeter Street facility exhibits a system of heightened efficiency.